B2B lead generation: definition and stakes

 Lead nurturing: feeding leads to move them forward

-Not every lead is ready to buy right away.
-That is where lead nurturing comes in.
+Not every lead is ready to buy immediately.
+That’s where lead nurturing comes in.

 Adapt rhythm to the buying cycle

-Some prospects are lukewarm and need guidance.
-This involves sequences adapted to each stage of the funnel.
+Some prospects are lukewarm and need time.
+Sequences need to match each stage of the funnel rather than apply a single cadence to everyone.

 Nurture leads through content